Slack is a popular business communication and workplace tool for many teams, providing a feature-rich platform for great communication.

 To add Tettra to your Slack workspace, sign up here and follow the on-screen instructions.

-Once connected, you can create and search for Tettra pages directly within Slack, making knowledge sharing more efficient and seamless.
+Once connected, you can create and search for Tettra pages directly within Slack, ask questions and get answers from your company knowledge, powered by AI.
+This makes knowledge sharing more efficient and seamless.

 By capturing answers and centralizing information with Tettra, your team can spend less time searching for answers and more time focusing on high-value tasks.